clux/modul8/docs/require.md

 The corollary to this extension priority is that we can't accurately distinguish between two extensions on the client when we omit the extension.
 Thus, since omitting the extension is generally advantageous for brevity, we have decided to simply truncate the extension on the client.

-This is advantageous also because it makes the require code leaner, more perfomant, and each **dom::name pair is unique** as they should be.
+This is advantageous also because it makes the require code leaner, more perfomant, and each **dom::name pair is unique**, as they should be.

 You can still have a `.js` duplicate of your `.coffee` file in a directory, but you then have to explicitly define `.coffee` so that the server can pre-pick the right one to include for you.